OmarOmeiri/table/docs/api/core/table.md

 type getColumn = (id: string) => Column<TData>
 ```

 Returns a single column by its ID.
+In development mode, throws `ReferenceError` if the column ID does not exist.

 ### `getHeaderGroups`